-Seattle native Freddie Coleman has been the Founding Director of the Seattle Choral Company since 1982, and he now begins his 31st year as their Conductor and Artistic Director.
+Seattle native Freddie Coleman was the Founding Director of the Seattle Choral Company in 1982, and he now is in his 35th year as their Conductor and Artistic Director.
 He began music studies as a flutist at the age of ten, and became a member of the acclaimed Seattle Youth Symphony and later, the University of Washington Symphony.
 His instructors included Felix Skowronek (University of Washington), Sydney Zeitlin (Seattle Symphony), and Julius Baker (New York Philharmonic).

 He pursued both flute and voice at the University of Washington and at the Cornish Institute.
 His vocal instructors included Robert Peterson, Augusto Paglialunga, and William Eddy.
 He started working with choral groups in 1973, and later directed choirs at Shoreline Community College.
 He graduated from the University of Washington with college honors and attended choral master classes with Daniel Moe, Lloyd Pfautsch, Richard Sparks, Dale Warland, and Robert Shaw.
 He was invited to sing under Maestro Shaw’s baton at Carnegie Hall for the Carnegie Centennial Year.
 In the summer of 1998, he participated in Mr. Shaw’s last Summer Festival Institute at Furman University.

 Coleman assisted KCTS Public Television as a special events coordinator, where he produced and promoted major public events to generate community awareness of public television, as well as to raise funds.